Masudaya Radicon Robot sells for $37,300 at Morphy Auctions

 Posted on 18 Sep 2013

-A fantastic collection of vintage robots and space
+A fantastic collection of vintage space toys and

 Pertoldi was out of this world at Morphy Auctions